 Must demonstrate outstanding work ethic and desire and ability to work in fast-paced high-expectation environment.

 Must be a self-starter capable of handling a docket of highly technical inventions, managing a complex patent portfolio, and marketing and licensing technology with minimal supervision.

-Classified Title: Sr. Technology Transfer Associate Role/Level/Range: ATP/4/PG Starting Salary Range: $91,348-$125,651 Employee group: Full Time Schedule: M-F, 8:30am-5pm Employee subgroup: Exempt Location: School of Medicine - East Baltimore Campus Department name: Johns Hopkins Technology Ventures Personnel area: UN12
+Classified Title: Sr. Technology Transfer Associate Role/Level/Range: ATP/4/PG Starting Salary Range: commensurate with experience Employee group: Full Time Schedule: M-F, 8:30am-5pm Employee subgroup: Exempt Location: School of Medicine - East Baltimore Campus Department name: Johns Hopkins Technology Ventures Personnel area: UN12

 The successful candidate(s) for this position will be subject to a pre-employment background check.